nqpz/stupidart/README.md

 [![Build Status](https://travis-ci.org/nqpz/stupidart.svg?branch=master)](https://travis-ci.org/nqpz/stupidart)

-Approximate an input image by adding random shapes on top of each other.
+Approximate an input image by adding random shapes on top of each other in parallel.

 Requires [Futhark](http://futhark-lang.org) and SDL2 and SDL2-ttf
 libraries with associated header files.